-The Council recognises the long term nature and impact of many of its decisions in the community and that it therefore must ensure that these are sustainable, further the Council's purpose, contribute to intended benefits and outcomes, and remain within the limits of authority and resources.
+The Council recognises the long term nature and impact of many of its decisions in the community and that it therefore must ensure that these are sustainable, further the Council's purpose, contributes to intended benefits and outcomes, and remain within the limits of authority and resources.
 Input from all groups of stakeholders, including residents, service users, and institutional stakeholders, is vital to the success of this process and in balancing competing demands when determining priorities for the finite resources available.

-3 Defining outcomes in terms of sustainable economic, social and environmental benefits

-- A Corporate Plan that sets out the Council's vision and priorities based on consultations with local community and other key stakeholders.
-Supported by strategies and action plans around sustainability and community safety - An economic development strategy that is approved by the Council and partners on the Ambition Broxbourne Board. - Broxbourne Community Partnership which is a network of community groups with engagement from the Council, JobCente Plus and NHS social prescribers.
-Carries out joint efforts to support wellbeing of vulnerable people, particularly people who are struggling with poverty and mental health problems - The Community Safety Partnership agrees the Council's community safety priorities based on emerging risk threats and crime trends - Ensuring that decision making takes account of these and the effects on residents and paying due regard to the public sector equality duty. - Ensuring that the Council provides fair access to the services it provides. - Policies in the Local Plan that actively protect the Green Belt and countryside.
+Supporting documentation and evidence of compliance with C(1) C(1) Defining outcomes in terms of sustainable economic, social and environmental benefits The Council does this by: A Corporate Plan that sets out the Council's vision and priorities based on consultations with local community and other key stakeholders.
+Supported by strategies and action plans around sustainability and community safety.
+An economic development strategy that is approved by the Council and partners on the Ambition Broxbourne Board.
+Broxbourne Community Partnership which is a network of community groups with engagement from the Council, JobCentre Plus and NHS social prescribers.
+Carries out joint efforts to support wellbeing of vulnerable people, particularly people who are struggling with poverty and mental health problems.
+Community Safety actions are discussed at the Responsible Authorities Group (RAG) annually and reviewed quarterly.
+Ensuring that decision making takes account of these and the effects on residents and paying due regard to the public sector equality duty.
+Ensuring that the Council provides fair access to the services it provides.
+Policies in the Local Plan that actively protect the Green Belt and countryside.
+Corporate Plan Broxbourne Citizens Panel Our Broxbourne magazine for residents Service plans Medium Term Financial Strategy Broxbourne Community Partnership Ambition Broxbourne Economic Development Strategy Council's website Local Plan Equalities Impact Assessments Equalities Action Plan Environmental Sustainability Strategy and Action Plan.

-- Corporate Plan

-- Citizen Panel

-- Our Broxbourne Life magazine for residents

-- Service plans

-- Medium Term Financial Strategy

-- Broxbourne Community Partnership.

-- Ambition Broxbourne Economic Development Strategy

-- Council's website

-- Local Plan

-- Equalities Impact Assessments

-- Annual Equalities Action Plan

-- Environmental Sustainability Strategy and Action Plan

-- Annual Community Safety Plan (being drafted)